 How do you learn to take a lighter touch?
-Try these tips from Nelson.
+Try these tips from Nelsen.

 Think about the long-term results of parenting

-“We don’t want our kids to just be obedient,” says parenting expert Jane Nelsen, EdD.
+“We don’t want our kids to just be obedient,” Nelsen says.
 “We want them to do things because they feel capable, because they want to cooperate, because they understand.”